ELELAB/CAncer-bioMarker-Prediction-Pipeline-CAMPP/README.md

 This GitHub repository was created for the The CAncer bioMarker Prediction Pipeline (CAMPP).
 A collection of R scripts made for computational prediction of serum cancer biomarkers.

-The publication associated to CAMPP and to be cited in case of its usage is currently on biorxiv as a pre-print:
+The publication associated with CAMPP, cited in the pipeline is used, is currently on biorxiv as a pre-print:

 CAncer bioMarker Prediction Pipeline (CAMPP) - A standardised and user-friendly framework for the analysis of quantitative biological data. biorxiv, doi: https://doi.org/10.1101/608422